Scottish Government: Budget

 Finance Secretary Kate Forbes prepares the 2022–2023 Scottish budget.

 The Scottish Government outlines all spending and tax plans in its annual Scottish budget.
 In Scotland, the fiscal year runs from 1 April until 30 March, with the budget being presented to the Scottish Parliament by the government usually in November.
 The accompanying Budget Document is featured with the Budget Bill, which sets out the plans in a legal document.
 Initially, the Budget Bill is first debated by Scottish Parliament MSPs who conduct votes within the Scottish Parliament on any amendments to the bill before voting on the bill to be made into law.
 Once passed by parliament and given royal assent by the monarch, the Scottish Government thus becomes legally responsible for implementing the expenditure and taxation plans which were detailed within the budget for the coming fiscal year.

 The Budget outlines all plans for how the Scottish Government intends to distribute funds to each government department.
 The government must provide their reasonings for the allocation of funding, and may also decide on changes in tax rates and bands, changes to welfare benefits.
 The government also proposes any new taxes, additional welfare benefits and public services in the budget.
 During the 2019-2020 financial year, approximately 58% of total spending in Scotland was spent by both the Scottish Government and local government, in contrast to 41% of funding spent in Scotland by UK government bodies.
 The tax powers of the Scottish Government contribute towards a significant amount of the funding within the Scottish budget.
+For 2024-2025 the Scottish net fiscal balance was −11.6% of GDP.